A bit like a magician who turns a dream into a reality, software engineers have the ability to transform simple thoughts into tangible products.

 Responsible for building, developing, launching and maintaining systems, applications and platforms; software engineers are skilled enough to make the impossible, possible - a trait that is hugely attractive.
 According to a report from Glassdoor, nearly a fifth (19%) of all Generation Z (those born after 1997) job applications are for software engineer roles.

 Given that we live in the modern world where our lives evolve around technology and smart devices, this influx of candidates will be welcomed with open arms in an industry that’s been plagued in recent years by vast skills shortages.
+And, you’ll be glad to know, software engineers are unlikely to be replaced by artificial intelligence any time soon.

 So, how do you become a software engineer?